dcdc-png/chinhin-pricing-strategist/README.md

 ## 2. How to Use the Solution

-The core of the application is the **Pricing Dashboard**, where you can simulate scenarios, view AI recommendations, and lock in the optimal price for bulk orders.
+The core of the application is the **Pricing Dashboard**, where you can select specific deals, view AI recommendations, and visualize the optimal price vs. order volume.

 Here is a step-by-step workflow when a new order request comes in:

-### Step 1: Input Deal Parameters (Margin Simulator)
+### Step 1: Input Analysis Parameters
-* **Customer** — A dropdown labelled "Select customer...".
-Choose the dealer or customer account for whom you are preparing the pricing quote.
-• **Item** — A dropdown labelled "Select item...".
-Choose the specific product SKU or item you wish to price.
+Use the **Analysis Parameters** panel to define the current deal you want to analyze.
+Use the dropdowns to instantly pull in context:
+* **Customer**: Select the customer from your database (this automatically retrieves their loyalty tier and price sensitivity).
+* **Item**: Select the specific product they are inquiring about.
+* Click the **"Analyze Pricing"** button to run the live AI pricing engine.

+### Step 2: Evaluate the Pricing Chart
+Review the **Price vs Quantity Analysis** chart, which dynamically visualizes:
+* **Optimal Price Curve**: The recommended sliding scale for the item's price depending on the order quantity.
+* **Historical Data**: A scatter plot of actual past prices paid for this item to help ground your decision.
+* **Price Floors & Limits**: Clear horizontal reference lines for your Minimum Price Floor, standard List Price, and the newly calculated Recommended Price.

-### Step 2: Review the AI Rationale
+### Step 3: Review the AI Rationale
-Scroll down to the **AI Pricing Rationale** panel to see the exact price recommended by the engine.
-The AI provides a "Smart Why" rationale, breaking down the factors that influenced the decision.
+Scroll down to the **AI Pricing Rationale** panel to read the AI's transparent reasoning.
+This section provides the precise recommended price, your maximum allowable percentage discount limit, and a textual breakdown of the logic behind the number.
-Review the individual impact cards to see how the following data points contributed to the final price:
-* **Customer Purchase History**: Adjustments made for loyalty and repeat purchasing behavior.
-* **Stock Aging**: Discounts dynamically applied or withheld based on how long the inventory has been sitting in the warehouse.
-* **Market Demand**: Price elasticity adjustments based on current product demand.
-* **Competitor Pricing**: Strategic positioning to win the deal without needlessly sacrificing margin against competitors.

-### Step 3: Finalize the Quote
-Use the summarized AI insights to confidently generate a quote for the dealer, knowing exactly how the price balances win-probability against gross margin.

-### Step 4: Consult the AI Assistant
+### Step 4: Consult the Context-Aware AI Assistant
-If you need further clarification or want to test edge cases, click the **Floating Chat Icon** in the bottom right corner.
-This opens the *Microsoft AI Foundry Assistant* where you can ask natural language questions (e.g., *"What happens to our margin if I offer a 10% discount to clear aging stock?"*).
+If you need further clarification on margins or want to evaluate edge cases, click the **Floating Chat Icon** in the bottom right corner to open the **Pricing Assistant**.
+* Powered by Azure AI Foundry, this chat interface is automatically aware of your currently selected customer, item, and recent pricing analysis.
+* Ask natural language questions (e.g., *"What happens to our margin if I offer a RM 100 discount off the recommended price?"*) and the AI will reply using the context of the active deal.

 ---